awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-proxy.md

 1. In Firefox, go to [https://addons\.mozilla\.org/](https://addons.mozilla.org/), search for FoxyProxy Standard, and follow the instructions to add FoxyProxy to Firefox\.

-1. Using a text editor, create an JSON file named `foxyproxy-settings.json` from the following example configuration\.
+1. Using a text editor, create a JSON file named `foxyproxy-settings.json` from the following example configuration\.

    ```
    {